 - 5-night hotel accommodations (standard room, double occupancy) for winner and his/her parent/guardian;

 - Three meals a day;

 - All Hog Island Photography Camp programs for winner and his/her travel companion;

-Winners will be required to sign an Affidavit of Eligibility and Release of Liability and Publicity (together, the “Releases”), where permitted, and return the Releases, properly executed, to Audubon within seven days of being notified.
-Releases will require the winner to furnish his/her Social Security Number for the sole purpose of tax reporting, as required by law.
-If a winner is otherwise eligible under these Official Rules, but is nevertheless deemed a minor in his or her state of primary residence, his/her prize will be awarded in the name of his/her parent or legal guardian who must execute the Releases on the minor winner’s behalf.
-Sponsors may disqualify any winner who fails to respond to the prize notification or fails to return the Releases within the seven-day period and, at Sponsors’ sole discretion, select an alternate winner.
+Winners will be required to sign an Affidavit of Eligibility and Release of Liability and Publicity (together, the “Releases”), where permitted, or, if winner resides in Canada, a Declaration and Release Form (the “Declaration”), and return the Releases/Declaration, properly executed, to Audubon within seven days of being notified.
+If winner is a U.S. resident, Releases will require the winner to furnish his/her Social Security Number for the sole purpose of tax reporting, as required by law.
+If a winner is otherwise eligible under these Official Rules, but is nevertheless deemed a minor in his or her state of primary residence, his/her prize will be awarded in the name of his/her parent or legal guardian who must execute the Releases/Declaration on the minor winner’s behalf.
+Sponsors may disqualify any winner who fails to respond to the prize notification or fails to return the Releases/Declaration within the seven-day period and, at Sponsors’ sole discretion, select an alternate winner.
 If any Prize or Prize notification is returned as undeliverable, a winner declines his or her Prize, or a winner fails to comply with any of these Official Rules, that winner will be disqualified and an alternate winner may be selected by the Judges using the scoring procedure outlined above.

 Winners are responsible for the payment of any taxes on Prizes.

 Prizes will be awarded within 45 days of each winner being confirmed.